RadicalVPN/Documentation-UI/index.md

 layout: home

 hero:
-  name: "Radical"
+  name: 'Radical'
-  text: "A modern, high-performance VPN"
+  text: 'A modern, high-performance VPN'
   tagline: Simple, modern and fast.
 The VPN provider you have always been looking for.
   image:
     light: /logo.svg